madeindra/madeindra.github.io/_posts/2024-12-07-docker-argument-vs-variable-vs-secret.md

 CMD ["serve", "-s", "dist", "-l", "3000"]
 ```

-And build it by passing secret using argument
+And build it by passing the secret using an argument:

 ```bash
 docker build --build-arg SECRET_API_KEY="example" -t example:latest .
 ```

-Yeah it did work with build argument, and even if we pass that argument to environment variable before using in build, it will still work.
+Yeah, it did work with build arguments, and even if we pass that argument to an environment variable before using it in the build, it will still work.

-The problem is we are leaking sensitive info.
+The problem is we are leaking sensitive information.
 Docker will also print a warning message about this.

-Let's change the implementation with build secret.
+Let's change the implementation to use build secrets.

 ```Dockerfile
 FROM node:20-alpine AS build